SullyC25/Week4/README.md

 ## 3. Collocation

 In this collab both J3 and Sentinel 3 files were collocated.
-This is where I was trying hard to code everything but had to utilise Ai to develop the code.
-Had lots of helpful input from your jupyter notebooks and githubs describing these problems

 - **Windows:** Primary run used 10 km / 24 h, following typical altimetry matchup studies.
 A secondary “relaxed” run (20 km / 36 h) was tested to check sensitivity to looser thresholds.